 The palace is one of the most important buildings in Vietnam.
 It’s where the Americans planned the war strategies and where the conflict finished.
 In 1975 a North Vietnamese Army tank smashed the gates and they hung a flag on the balcony symbolizing the end of the war.

-Since that day the palace is frozen in time, everything inside is original, and the visitors can get a really close look at how life was inside the palace during the wartime.
+Since that day the palace is frozen in time, everything inside is original, and the visitors can have a close look at how life was inside the palace during wartime.

-You can book a Jeep tour from your hotel to the Reunification Palace, as well as the FITO Museum?
+What about going on a Jeep tour from your hotel to the Reunification Palace, as well as the FITO Museum?
 Book this cool trip by GetYourGuide here.

 Other fascinating Saigon attractions are the many temples and pagodas scattered around the city and surrounds.
 My top favorites include: